trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 **Note:** At least 1 instance required.

-In minimum TAP installation combined with `compute-master` role.
+In a minimum TAP installation, combined with `compute-master` role.

-For production environments at least 3 instances recommended that shall be separated from `compute-*` roles.
+For production environments with at least 3 instances, recommended that shall be separated from `compute-*` roles.

 ---